elastic/opentelemetry/docs/kubernetes/operator/README.md

 ## Customizing configuration

-To customize the installation parameters, change the configuration settings provided in `values.yaml` file, or override those settings using `--set` during the installation.
+To customize the installation parameters, change the configuration values provided in `values.yaml` file, or override them using `--set` during the installation.

 To update an installed release, run a `helm upgrade` with the updated `values.yaml` file.
 Depending on the changes, some Pods may need to be restarted for the updates to take effect.
 Refer to [upgrades](#operator-upgrade) for a command example.